tangowhisky37/CoderDojo/README.md

 See all relevant news and updates here......

+- 170118 : Enrollments for Term 1 2018 are now closed.
+Please fill up the registering interest form (See How to book a seat section) and reach us at dojo@hack2.live to be put on the waiting list.
 - 140118 : Enrollments for Term 1 2018 in the process of being confirmed.
 Sessions scheduled to begin weekend of the 27th of Jan 2018.
 - 171217 : Wrapped up term 4 2017 with our christmas party.
 Bookings open for Term 1 2018.
 See "Howto Book A Seat Section" below.
 - 031217 : Last class for Term 4 2017 is on the 17th of December 2017.